Example ContractsClausesDisclosure Controls and Procedures

 Disclosure Controls and Procedures contract clause examples

 Disclosure Controls and Procedures.
-The Partnership has established and maintains “disclosure controls and procedures” (as such term is defined in Rules 13a-15 and 15d-15 under the Exchange Act); such disclosure controls and procedures # are designed to provide reasonable assurance that material information relating to the Partnership and its subsidiaries is made known to the chief executive officer and chief financial officer of the General Partner as appropriate by others within the General Partner, the Partnership or its subsidiaries and # are effective in all material respects to perform the functions for which they are established subject to the limitations of any such control system; the Company’s auditors and the Audit Committee of the Board of Directors of the General Partner have been advised of: # any significant deficiencies or material weaknesses in the design or operation of internal controls which could adversely affect the Partnership’s ability to record, process, summarize, and report financial data; and # any fraud, whether or not material, that involves management or other employees who have a role in the Partnership’s internal controls; and since the date of the most recent evaluation of such disclosure controls and procedures, there have been no significant changes in internal controls or in other factors that could significantly affect internal controls, including any corrective actions with regard to significant deficiencies and material weaknesses.
+The Company Group has established and maintains disclosure controls and procedures (as such term is defined in Rules 13a-15 and 15d-15 under the Exchange Act); such disclosure controls and procedures are designed to ensure that material information relating to the Company Group is made known to the chief executive officer and chief financial officer of the Parent by others within the Company Group, and such disclosure controls and procedures are effective in all material respects to perform the functions for which they were established; the Company Group’s auditors and the Audit Committee of the Board of Directors of the Parent have been advised of: # any identified significant deficiencies or material weaknesses in the design or operation of internal controls which could adversely affect the Company Group’s ability to record, process, summarize, and report financial data; and # any identified fraud, whether or not material, that involves management or other employees who have a role in the Company Group’s internal controls; and since the date of the most recent evaluation of such disclosure controls and procedures, there have been no significant changes in internal controls or in other factors that could significantly affect internal controls, including any corrective actions with regard to significant deficiencies and material weaknesses.

 Next results